nesevis/exhaust/docs/academic-influences.md

 - **Uniqueness of cartesian lifts** (§1.1, Proposition 1.1.4) — motivates doing exactly one guided materialisation attempt before falling back to PRNG, since the canonical projection is essentially unique.
 Implemented as the regime probe in Phase 1c.
 - **Composition of cartesian morphisms** (§1.1, Exercise 1.1.4(ii); §1.5, Lemma 1.5.5) — motivates the `MutationPool` in Phase 1b, which composes non-overlapping structural deletions.
 - **Bifibrations and the `g! ⊣ g*` adjunction** (§9.1, Lemma 9.1.2; §1.9, Proposition 1.9.8) — the cocartesian direction `g!` provides the theoretical basis for the scaffolded counit test in the regime probe's unknown branch.
-- **Fibrewise search** — the `FibreCoveringEncoder` (Section 4) is a direct application of fibrewise reasoning: given a fixed base point (trace structure from an upstream mutation), it systematically explores the fibre above it using covering arrays. `KleisliComposition` implements the categorical structure: the upstream `PointEncoder` selects a base morphism, `GeneratorLift` computes the cartesian lift, and `FibreCoveringEncoder` searches the resulting fibre.
+- **Fibrewise search** — the `FibreCoveringEncoder` (Section 4) is a direct application of fibrewise reasoning: given a fixed base point (trace structure from an upstream mutation), it systematically explores the fibre above it using covering arrays. `KleisliComposition` implements the categorical structure: the upstream `ComposableEncoder` selects a base morphism, `GeneratorLift` computes the cartesian lift, and `FibreCoveringEncoder` searches the resulting fibre.

 **Hermida, "Some Properties of Fib as a Fibred 2-Category" (JPAA, 1999)**